18 FebBiaxial Geogrid: History, Properties and Applications

-Geosynthetics have been used to stabilize subgrade for more than 4,500 years.
+Geosynthetics have stabilized roads and soil for more than 4,500 years.

 In fact, one of the first examples we have of using geosynthetics for subgrade support is the construction of the monumental Egyptian pyramids.
 Excavations of ancient Egyptian sites revealed the use of man-made mats woven from grass and linen.

-In the days of the Pharaohs, these natural fiber mats were installed to stabilize haul roads during roadway construction.
+In the days of the Pharaohs, these natural fiber mats stabilized haul roads during roadway construction.

 The natural fibers rooted into the native soil and created a support system that improved road stability.
 Using geosynthetics allowed the Egyptians to haul heavy building materials across sandy soils and paved the way for the development of geogrid and geotextiles.

 Now let’s fast forward several millenniums.

 Geosynthetics manufacturers have begun to use advanced technological processes to develop geotextiles that solve the same subgrade support problems the Egyptians faced.